chvlyl/chvlyl.github.io/_posts/2015-03-08-github-basics.md

 ---

-#### Basic workflow
+### Basic workflow
-1. Create a branch: anything in the master branch is always deployable. when working on a feature or a fix, create a new branch with descriptive names.
+1. Create a branch: anything in the master branch is always deployable.
+When working on a feature or a fix, create a new branch with descriptive names.
+That is, consider master branch as a stable version of your software and other branches as the development or test version.
+Work new features only on the development branch and merge into master branch when you are sure that the software is working as desired.
 2. Add commits: This keeps track of the progress as you work on a feature branch.
 3. Open a pull request
 4. Deploy